Performance and Robustness of Signal-Dependent vs. Signal-Independent Binaural Signal Matching with Wearable Microphone Arrays: Simulation Study

 Figure \ref{fig:sweep_0} illustrates the performance of ILD and ITD as detailed above for the three distinct methods in scenario 1, as outlined in Table \ref{en:sims}.
 The source direction was set on the horizontal plane with an elevation of $90^\circ$, and no rotation of the head was considered.
 The figure shows that all three methods perform reasonably well in terms of ITD, and for most directions remain below the just notable difference (JND) of $100\mu s$ \cite{ref43}.
 Furthermore, both novel approaches outperformed the BSM method in terms of ILD with the COM method performing the best.
 However, for all methods error is mostly above the JND of 1dB \cite{ref43}.

 Figure \ref{fig:ILD_ITD_dir_female} illustrates the performance of ILD and ITD under the same conditions of Figure \ref{fig:sweep_0}, but with $50^\circ$ head rotation.
 The figure shows that ILD and ITD error increased significantly for the BSM method and insignificantly for the other two methods.
-Furthermore, it is noticeable that the error did not uniformly increase across all directions, demonstrating the directional NMSE performance elucidated in Section \ref{sec:dir-err_BSM}.
 This shows the superior performance of the d-BSM and COM methods in terms of ITD and ILD when considering head rotation.
 This can be explained by the explicit information of the source direction embedded in these two methods.

 Figures \ref{fig:ILD_ITD_50} illustrates the performance of ILD and ITD under the same conditions of Figure \ref{fig:ILD_ITD_dir_female}, but for the different scenarios outlined in Table \ref{en:sims}.
 As shown in Figures \ref{fig:ILD_ITD_50}, the performance of the different approaches remains consistent across the various scenarios.
 This result helps to generalize the results of the adaptive filters shown in this section.